pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

 	//   don't use a storage class)
 	StorageClassName string `json:"storageClassName" protobuf:"bytes,1,name=storageClassName"`

-	// AvailableCapacity is the sum of all storage that may be provided by the
+	// Capacity is the value reported by the CSI driver in its GetCapacityResponse.
+    // Depending on how the driver is implemented, this might be the total
-	// CSI driver through the given storage class.
-There is no guarantee that
+    // size of the available storage which is only available when allocating
-	// a single volume really can use all of that space.
-For example, fragmentation
-	// might prevent creating such a volume.
+    // multiple smaller volumes ("total available capacity") or the
+    // actual size that a volume may have ("maximum volume size").
 	// +optional
-	AvailableCapacity *resource.Quantity `json:"availableCapacity,omitempty" protobuf:"bytes,2,opt,name=availableCapacity"`

-	// MaximumVolumeSize is the size of the largest volume that currently can
-	// be created.
-This is a best-effort guess and even volumes
-	// of that size might not get created successfully, either because
-	// conditions changed between providing this information and attempting
-	// to create a volume or because the guess was not accurate enough.
-	// +optional
-	MaximumVolumeSize *resource.Quantity `json:"maximumVolumeSize,omitempty" protobuf:"bytes,3,opt,name=maximumVolumeSize"`
+	Capacity *resource.Quantity `json:"capacity,omitempty" protobuf:"bytes,2,opt,name=capacity"`
 }

 const (